 Neurotransmitters are chemicals that the brain uses for cell to cell communication.
 Among other things, one of their primary responsibilities is the regulation of mood states, as well as our behavior, thought, stress, weight, pain, sleep and mental and cognitive functioning and processing.

 Some neurotransmitters are excitatory and some are inhibitory.
 Meaning as they sound, they excite and inhibit.
 Too much or too little of these brain chemicals will result in anxiety and/or depression.

-The primary neurotransmitters related to anxiety disorders are norepinephrine, GABA, serotonin and Dopamine.
-GABA, dopamine and serotonin are inhibitory, they keep us calm, relaxed, confident, focused, and happy, while norepinephrine is excitatory and keeps us alert and enables us to handle stress.
+The primary neurotransmitters related to anxiety disorders are norepinephrine, GABA, glutamate, serotonin, and Dopamine.
+GABA, dopamine, and serotonin are inhibitory, they keep us calm, relaxed, confident, focused, and happy, while norepinephrine is excitatory and keeps us alert and enables us to handle stress.

-People with anxiety usually don't have enough GABA or too much norepinephrine or not enough serotonin, their excitatory neurotransmitters are too high and/or their inhibitory neurotransmitters are too low.
-People with depression, usually don't have enough serotonin or dopamine, their inhibitory and excitatory neurotransmitters may be too low.
-So you can see why some people may have both anxiety and depression, because if they don't have enough serotonin, it results in both anxiety and depression.
+People with anxiety usually don't have enough GABA and too much glutamate or norepinephrine.
+They may also be low in serotonin or high in histamine or acetylcholine.
+Their excitatory neurotransmitters are too high and/or their inhibitory neurotransmitters are too low.
+People with depression, usually don't have enough serotonin, dopamine or endorphins, their inhibitory and excitatory neurotransmitters may be too low.
+So you can see why some people may have both anxiety and depression because if they don't have enough serotonin, it results in both anxiety and depression.
 It's rare that someone has an imbalance in one neurotransmitter, they usually occur together.